Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars: Summary and Predictions of the Model

-At $z\gsim 6$, in the inner $\sim 0.3\Rv$ the pressure in the streams is large enough to enable GC formation (\fig{pressure}).
+At $z\gsim 6$, in the inner $\sim 0.3\Rv$ for a relatively narrow (though by no means extreme) stream with $\Ls\sim 0.05$, the pressure in the streams is large enough to enable GC formation (\fig{pressure}).
 The cluster formation efficiency (CFE) is expected to be $\gsim 0.3-0.4$, yielding maximal cluster masses of $\sim 6\times 10^{5}\msun$ in halos with $\Mv\lsim 10^{10}\msun$.
 The maximal cluster mass may increase by a factor of $\gsim 10$ in halos with $\Mv\sim 10^{12}\msun$, both because of an increased turbulent Jeans mass and an expected increase of the CFE.
 These values are consistent with previous estimates of GC masses at formation in models where GCs form in dense GMCs within high redshift discs \citep{Kruijssen15}.
 The low metalicity in the cold streams results in a low metalicity of $\lsim 0.03Z_{\odot}$ for these clusters, similar to MP GCs.
+However, due to the strong dependence of the density and pressure on stream width, it is unlikely that regular star formation in the streams will result in GC formation for $\Ls\gsim 0.1$.

-Furthermore, the inner $\sim 0.3\Rv$ consists of a messy interaction region where the streams join the disc.
-In this region, collisions between counter-rotating streams can result in densities large enough to directly form GCs (\fig{dense_mass}).
+The inner $\sim 0.3\Rv$ consists of a messy interaction region where the streams join the disc.
+In this region, collisions between counter-rotating streams can result in densities and pressures large enough to form GCs even if $\Ls\sim 0.1$ (\fig{dense_mass}), and may be the dominant formation channel of MP GCs in our model.
 These proto-GCs may have masses of $\lsim 10\%$ the mass of their parent cloud, namely a few times $10^6\msun$ ($10^7\msun$ for the most massive halos), and be essentially devoid of dark matter.
 Their masses then decrease by a factor of $3-10$ by $z=0$, yielding masses typical of observed GCs.

 Our model may allow for formation of GCs at relatively low redshifts, down to $z\sim 4.7$ for the progenitors of $10^{13}\msun$ halos at $z=0$, and down to $z\sim 4$ for the progenitors of $10^{14}\msun$ halos.
 The latter is assuming larger clumping factors due to larger turbulent velocities, in order to allow the collapsing clouds to cool before reaching the halo centers.
 This likely results in higher metalicities for the GCs formed in more massive halos, owing to the overall larger metalicities at lower redshifts.
 Additionally, those GCs that form at lower redshift form in more massive clouds (\equnp{Mclump}).
 A trend between the mass of individual MP GCs and the mass of their host halo is indeed observed \citep{Harris17}.
 This is also qualitatively consistent with the observed correlation between the mass and metalicity of MP GCs, the ``blue tilt'', since more massive halos at lower redshift will have higher metalicity gas.
 This feature is not observed for MR GCs \citep[e.g.][]{Brodie06}, possibly hinting at a different formation environment for the two populations.